Chang hits Grandal with throw as White Sox beat Indians 4-3

 TRAINER’S ROOM

-White Sox: Manager Tony La Russa said he expects SS Tim Anderson (strained left hamstring) to start Thursday’s series finale when he’s eligible to come off the 10-day injured list.
+White Sox: La Russa said Rodon improved throughout the day but was still weakened. … La Russa expects SS Tim Anderson (strained left hamstring) to start Thursday’s series finale when he’s eligible to come off the 10-day injured list.

 UP NEXT